 Once you pierce them, give them 5 to 10 more minutes in a low oven on a baking sheet to dry.
 They will now hold shape, no shlumping and no soggy interiors, just crispy on the outside, and fluffy on the inside with lots of wonderful air pockets.

-I froze some grated chocolate, tossed it in flour (shaking off excess in a strainer), and added it to the batter just before I filled the wells of the pan.
-I love the slight speckled effect, and the streaks of chocolate on the inside, but most importantly, they’re tasty – like pulling apart a pain au chocolate, with less chocolate. (and a lot less butter!)
+I froze some grated chocolate, tossed it in flour (shaking off the excess in a strainer), and added it to the batter just before I filled the wells of the pan.
+I love the slight speckled effect and the streaks of chocolate on the inside, but most importantly, they’re tasty – like pulling apart a pain au chocolate, with less chocolate (and a lot less butter!)
 Those little bits of chocolate dispersed throughout the fluffy interior and crispy, golden exterior, will make you really happy.

 I served these with leftover vanilla bean cream cheese spread and fruit.
 You can serve them with whatever you want, or just eat as is.
 I wanted to eat them all.
 I didn’t.
 Shock.